Fillers: what are they and are they bad for you?

 Bulking

 The active ingredient of a supplement often accounts for a small proportion of it, due to the fact that sufficient amounts of vitamins and minerals are visibly pretty tiny (measured in micrograms; 1mcg being 1 millionth of a gram).
-The majority of supplements consist of bulking agents, adding substance so that you think you are getting your money’s worth.
+Many supplements contain bulking agents to add substance, ensuring the capsule or tablet is of a manageable size.

 Quick stop tour of fillers